County reaches stalemate on Orange Hammock negotiations

 SARASOTA — Disheartened was how Sarasota County Commissioner Alan Maio sounded.

-At this past Tuesday’s commission meeting, Maio told his fellow commissioners that negotiations with the owners of the Orange Hammock Ranch in North Port have reached a stalemate.
+At the county commission meeting Jan.
+29, Maio told his fellow commissioners that negotiations with the owners of the Orange Hammock Ranch in North Port have reached a stalemate.

 “Our latest offer…was neither rejected or accepted by the seller,” Maio said, adding the two more rounds of appraisals on the property had been conducted.